 1 Scope

 In order to support wide range of services, 5G NR system aims to be flexible enough to meet the connectivity requirements of a range of existing and future (yet unknown) services to be deployable in an efficient manner.
-NR considers supporting potential use of frequency range up to 100 GHz (ref.
-TR 38.913).
+NR considers supporting potential use of frequency range up to 100 GHz [1].

 NR specifications that have been developed in Rel-15 and Rel-16 define operation for frequencies up to 52.6 GHz, where all physical layer channels, signals, procedures, and protocols are designed to be optimized for uses under 52.6 GHz.